iblameandrew/attention-algebra/README.md

-# Attention Algebra — A Cognitive Grammar for Language
+# Attention Algebra — A Grammar for Language

 > A formal grammar that lifts natural language into a higher-dimensional
 > space of *functional constituents*, and compiles the result into